oanoufa/oanoufa.github.io/_posts/2023-09-26-automatic-detection-of-orchestral-blends-from-scores.markdown

 ---
 layout: post
-title:  "Sample post from Daktilo"
+title:  "Automatic detection of orchestral blends from scores"
-subtitle: "What you can do with it!"
+subtitle: "Master 1 Data Science research project"
-date:   2014-08-19 23:56:45
+date:   2023-09-26 13:56:45
-categories: [tool]
+categories: [data-science, machine-learning, deep-learning]
 ---

 Just a sample post to show some of the *typography* elements supported from